Is 'Blue Monday' really the most depressing day of the year?

 So who said it was?
 A Welsh psychologist named Cliff Arnall, formerly of Cardiff University, who now works as a life coach.
 In 2005, he came up with a formula that determined, according to him, that the third Monday in January was the year's gloomiest day.

 He christened it "Blue Monday."
-After a time it became, well, a thing.
+After a time it became, well, a thing in the U.K.

 And this year, according to the British press, Arnall doubled down on his prediction.
 This year's Blue Monday, he said, could be the bluest ever — what with the British exit from the European Union, the looming presidency of Donald Trump, and the deaths of George Michael and Carrie Fisher reminding us all of our own mortality.